Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Every spring and all through the growing season, there are signs for mulch in front of every nursery and big box store.
 What is mulch and why do you need it?

-What is mulch?
+What is Mulch?

-Why do you need mulch?
+Why do You Need mulch?

 Mulch is a gardener's best friend especially if you hate weeding.
 A thick layer of mulch will prevent weed seeds from germinating and growing to compete with your plants for water and nutrients.

 Mulch is also water conserving.
-It prevents soil from drying out resulting in less water needed in your garden.
+It prevents soil from drying out quickly resulting in less watering needed in your garden.
 A thick layer of mulch keeps the soil warm through the cool spring nights.
 In the heat of the summer, it keeps the soil cool.
 And then in the fall, mulch will keep your soil warm as the temperatures cool down.

 Types of Mulch